MchlLong/ClimbIt/README.md

 # CS465HikingProject
-Bryttanie House and Michael Long's Full Stack programming project: "Hiking Project" (name and description tentative)
+Bryttanie House and Michael Long's Full Stack programming project: "ClimbIt" A fullstack application in which a user is able to search for hiking locations all around the world.
+Utilizes the

 # Dependencies
 NodeJS